oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 Run `engine-setup --help` for a full list of parameters.

 <div class="alert alert-info">
-**Note:** Offline installation requires the creation of a software repository local to your Red Hat Enterprise Virtualization environment.
-This software repository must contain all of the packages required to install Red Hat Enterprise Virtualization Manager, Red Hat Enterprise Linux virtualization hosts, and Red Hat Enterprise Linux virtual machines.
+**Note:** Offline installation requires the creation of a software repository local to your oVirt environment.
+This software repository must contain all of the packages required to install oVirt, Red Hat Enterprise Linux virtualization hosts, and Red Hat Enterprise Linux virtual machines.
 To create such a repository, see the *Installing Red Hat Enterprise Virtualization Offline* technical brief, available at [<https://access.redhat.com/knowledge/techbriefs/installing-red-hat-enterprise-virtualization-offline-rhev-30>](https://access.redhat.com/knowledge/techbriefs/installing-red-hat-enterprise-virtualization-offline-rhev-30).

 </div>
-### Installing the Red Hat Enterprise Virtualization Manager
+### Installing oVirt

-#### Configuring an Offline Repository for Red Hat Enterprise Virtualization Manager Installation
+#### Configuring an Offline Repository for oVirt Installation

-This task documents the creation of an offline repository containing all packages needed to install a Red Hat Enterprise Virtualization environment.
-Follow these steps to create a repository you can use to install Red Hat Enterprise Virtualization components on systems without a direct connection to Red Hat Network.
+This task documents the creation of an offline repository containing all packages needed to install a oVirt environment.
+Follow these steps to create a repository you can use to install oVirt components on systems without a direct connection to Red Hat Network.

 1.  **Install Red Hat Enterprise Linux**
     Install Red Hat Enterprise Linux 6 Server on a system that has access to Red Hat Network.
 This system downloads all required packages, and distribute them to your offline system(s).